The Bachelor Party’s Guide To Austin

 The East Side is not for every bachelor party.
 Rihanna’s greatest hits aren’t playing on a loop, there may not be any bachelorette parties to hang out with, and there is definitely no bottle service.
 That said, Whisler’s serves great cocktails and has a mezcal bar hidden upstairs.
-It’s a nice option for the group that wants a more low-key night.
+It’s one of the most popular bars on the East Side, and after your first Old Fashioned, you’ll probably see why.

 Dirty 6th Street is Austin’s Bourbon Street, but with our own twist of weird.
 They block off the street to cars on the weekend, so it’s always full of people.
 And Maggie Mae’s is where we’ll always send you first.
 It’s an indoor and outdoor spot with five different bars.
 You can expect a cover band playing in one room and a DJ playing all the hits in another.
 Post up on the balcony so you can watch the action on 6th Street below.

 Rainey Street used to be a quiet street near the lake.
 Then it became a quiet street where a few houses were flipped into bars with rocking chairs and ping pong tables.
 Today, every house is a bar, and this street is absolute bachelor party gold.
 Lustre Pearl has one of the bigger footprints in the area, with multiple levels and bars inside.
 But you could easily spend a whole night drinking in different bars on Rainey.